WordPress/gutenberg/docs/how-to-guides/data-basics/5-adding-a-delete-button.md

 * The update may be invalid.
 * The page could have been deleted by someone else in the meantime.

-To tell the user when any of these happens, we need to extract the error information using the `getLastEntityDeleteError` selector:
+To tell the user when any of these errors happen, we need to extract the error information using the `getLastEntityDeleteError` selector:

 ```js
 // Replace 9 with an actual page ID